7urtles/auto7shifts/v2/README.md

 More information and detailed instructions can be found on their docs page here:
 https://stripe.com/docs/products-prices/getting-started

+After completion of the form within the applications web interface the user will be directed to a stripe payment page.
+The application is configured to only send a charge once it claims a shift, and will do so for every shift claimed.

 ### Telegram Notifications
 - Setup information pending